 Migraine is a type of recurring headache.
 It involves nerves and brain chemicals.
 Other sensations, such as auras, may come before a migraine headache.

-- Occurring with an aura (formerly called "classic")
+- Occurring with an aura—formerly called a classic migraine

-- Occurring without an aura (formerly called "common")
+- Occurring without an aura—formerly called a common migraine

 Migraine may happen several times a week or once every couple of years.
 They can be so severe that they interfere with the ability to work and carry on normal activities.

 While the precise cause is not known, many potential triggers have been identified.
 Common triggers include:

 - Environmental triggers, such as odors and bright lights